 Hoadley Hide.
-It’s the competition to end all competition hikes, where hundreds of Venturers gather for four days of hiking and performing stunts along the way.
+It’s the competition to end all competition hikes, where hundreds of Venturers gather for three days of hiking and performing stunts along the way.
 At the end of it all, four or five teams will stand proud, champions amongst the multitude of others, co-holders of the highest Venturing accolade aside from the near holy Queen’s Scout Award.
 To win the Hoadley Hide is not a difficult task.
-Out of the one hundred and fifty+ teams, only thirty are actually competitive and the distances traveled are fairly average for moderately experienced Venturers.
+Out of the fifteen plus teams, only a few are truly competitive and the distances travelled are fairly average for moderately experienced Venturers.

 To be confident of a win, you and your team must be in tip-top physical condition and pre-hike training is the best way to get into shape for the big event.
 A twice weekly run for about thirty minutes around your neighbourhood should build up your stamina.
-Quit smoking (if you smoke) also helps and running with a full pack will also get you ready for what it will feel like when carrying food, clothes and a tent on the hike.
+Avoid smoking (or vaping), and go for a daily walk or run. running with a full pack will also get you ready for what it will feel like when carrying food, clothes and a tent on the hike.
 Sure, running with a full pack in Suburbia may look a little ridiculous, but while you are running, you will know that whoever heckles you today will kiss your feet later on when they find your Team has won the Hoadley Hide.
 You should start your training about two or three months before, so that by the time of the actual event, you and your team will be a pack of Hide hungry winners, ready to tear the opposition apart.

-With winning the Hoadley Hide covered, you and your team must make sure that you are remembered by all the other competitors and while during the day that can be achieved, the best way to gain team popularity is at the two or three campsites, or VOC’s running over the weekend.
+With winning the Hoadley Hide covered, you and your team must make sure that you are remembered by all the other competitors and while during the day that can be achieved, the best way to gain team popularity is at the VOC (venturer overnight camp).
 The idea is to make conversation with as many people as possible.
 Whilst you may know some Venturers already through some of your escapades at other Venturer activities, there are lots of others to meet and say hi.
 Make heaps of friends and if you are lucky, you may meet your next special someone!!!
 If you have brought some extra snacks – share them.
-Ask really predictable, but effective questions, such as “How many stunts have you done?”, a slight variation on the previous predictable question, or “How do you think you’ll go?”, which always results in a laugh and an answer that rhymes with ‘hit’.
+Ask really predictable, but effective questions, such as “what did you think of stunt 5?”, a slight variation on the previous predictable question, or “How do you think you’ll go?”, which always results in a laugh and an answer that rhymes with ‘hit’.
 Your reply should be a bold “We’re going to win this year!” which will result in more laughter and the predictable Hide winners joke.
 From here your conversation should ride faster than the wind.
 Of course, there are bolder ways of making acquaintances, so try out a few different ice breakers, but be sure to break as much ice with as many people as possible.

 Have Fun Winning